sunnivin/lesson-modular-type-along/_episodes/02-pre_exercise.md

 ---
 layout: episode
 title: Thoughts before doing the exercise
-teaching: 15
+teaching: 5
-exercises: 5
+exercises: 15
 questions:
   - Are there any common best practices for modular code development?
 objectives:
-  - Discuss best practices with collegues.
+  - Discuss best practices for code development with collegues
-  - Introduce a a common strategy for code development.
+  - Introduce a common strategy for code development
 keypoints:
-  - Common reflections around code development.
+  - Common reflections around code development
 ---